 - 00:00:20:00 for 50 frames per second.

-If you liked this timecode calculator, make sure to check out the time lapse calculator, too!
+If you liked this frames to timecode calculator, be sure to check out the time lapse calculator, too!